Meghanagoli/Swasthya--A-assistance-to-Elderly-homes/frontend/README.md

 # Swasthya - A Assistance to Elderly Homes

 **Swasthya** is a project aimed at providing technological support to elderly homes.
-The system focuses on improving the daily lives of elderly residents by offering tools for health tracking, reminders for medications, and connecting them with caregivers, medical professionals.
+The system focuses on improving the daily lives of elderly residents by offering tools for health tracking, reminders for medications, and connecting them with caregivers and medical professionals.
 Through this project, we aim to ensure that elderly individuals living in care homes receive better attention, personalized services, and social interaction.

 ## Features